 Implementations of Ironwood have been built and tested on multiple platforms, and we have shown the performance numbers achieved on three different platforms leveraging two different architectures.
-Specifically, we show that we can achieve a key agreement on an MSP430 in 212ms and 37ms on an ARM Cortex M3 acting as the HD, which is twice as fast as Curve25519 using less code.
+Specifically, we show that we can achieve a key agreement on an MSP430 in 212ms and 37ms on an ARM Cortex M3 acting as the HD.